FRCTeam159/FRCGazebo/README.md

 It is possible get around this problem and to generate the expected ".jpg" files using the "freeimage" library (present in the anaconda environment) but the general purpose "mjpeg-streamer" application that's available in Linux isn't supported in a useful form in Windows.
 An "MJPEG" server is used to publish a video stream or a set of jpeg images to an httml client such as a web page or an "mjpeg video window" in First's smartdashboard application

 The solution to this problem was to use Wpilib's Camera Server API (cscore) instead.
 This has nice advantage in that it allows images to be sent directly from memory to a cs::MjpegServer class without having to be written out to an intermediate jpeg file at all.

+<h3> Project Implentation Method</h3>

+<h2> Building This Project